2016-06-16 03:10:05 • ID: 1306

 - The Garenne Formation (MIS 12–11) with the site Cagny-la-Garenne and the Saint Acheul type locality.
 The famous Atelier Commont overlies the Garenne Formation at Saint-Acheul and was located within younger sediments of unknown age- maybe MIS8/7.

-- The Epinette Formation (MIS 9) , exposed at its type locality, Cagny-l’Epinette.
+- The Epinette Formation (MIS 9) , exposed at its type locality, Cagny-l’Epinette; with artifacts in situ.

 According newer biostratigraphic and ESR data, even older Acheulian findings were present in the high terrace of the Somme at the Carpentier-quarry and at Moulin Quignon at Abbeville.